Junius Kellogg: Car accident and later life

 Kellogg left college for a stint in the Army, serving in Korea.
 He then returned to Manhattan College, where he doubled up on courses.
 He graduated in 1953 and began playing for the Harlem Globetrotters.
 In 1954, he sustained a cervical spinal cord injury in an automobile accident and was paralyzed.
 Three fellow Globetrotters were unscathed during the accident.

 Kellogg received treatment at the Bronx Veterans Administration Hospital in New York City.
 He became an ardent supporter of wheelchair athletics.
 He coached the Pan Am Jets as well as the Brooklyn Whirlaways.
 He was head coach of the USA Stoke Mandeville Games team as well as the head coach of the 1964 US Paralympic Basketball Team where the USA team won the gold medal.
 He was inducted into the National Wheelchair Basketball Association's hall of fame in 1981.
 In 2000, Kellogg was inducted into the Virginia Sports Hall of Fame.

 Kellogg served for many years on the board of directors of Eastern Paralyzed Veterans Association (later the United Spinal Association) and worked for New York City from 1966 until his death in 1998.
 He served at the first deputy commissioner and director of strategic planning for the Community Development Agency.
 He received an honorary Doctor of Laws degree from his alma mater Manhattan College in 1997.

 Personal life and legacy

 Kellogg married a social worker, Clementine Riggsbee, in 1959.
 He died in 1998, at the age of 71, at the Bronx VA Medical Center.
 Before his death, Kellogg would briefly appear in the HBO documentary film City Dump: The Story of the 1951 CCNY Basketball Scandal documenting his part in helping expose the scandal to the greater public.
-In 1999, a New York City youth gymnasium was named for Kellogg.
+In 1999, a New York City youth gymnasium was named after Kellogg.